jaggederest/soto.sh/src/pages/posts/2018/11/2018-11-20-in-search-for-a-graphql-backend-architecture.md

 }
 ```

-For a single and small project, we can just concatenate all these schemas on a single
+For one small project, we can just concatenate all these schemas into a single
-string and call `buildSchema` with it as an argument. **However, we need an
+string and call `buildSchema` with it as an argument. **However, in a bigger project,
-horizontal way to split this on multiple files for bigger projects.**
+we need a horizontal way to split this over multiple files.**

-We'll need to provide a `rootValue` to `graphql` with something close to this
+We'll need to provide a `rootValue` to `graphql` with something similar to this
 prototype:

 ```typescript